HandsOnDataViz/book/docs/HandsOnDataViz.md

 mapping services (such as Google MyMaps) and to create more customized visualizations on a web server that you control.
-Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](github).
-For more advanced examples, see the [Leaflet Map Templates](leaflet) chapter in this book.
-If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](fix-code) chapter in this book.
+Before you begin, learn the broad concepts in the chapter introduction [Modify and Host Code Templates with GitHub](github.html).
+For more advanced examples, see the [Leaflet Map Templates](leaflet.html) chapter in this book.
+If you have problems with this tutorial, go to the [Fix Common GitHub and Code Errors](fix-code.html) chapter in this book.

 #### Try it